 Similar-sounding words often have very different meanings!
 Think of the likes of two/to/too accept/except there/their/they’re

-complement (the flavour of the basil complements the tomato) *See below for the use of complementary.
+complement (the flavour of the basil complements the tomato) *See below for more info about the use of complementary.

 compliments (I get all the compliments) – think about it as ‘I’ get all the compliments